ArcGIS Blog

 What Feature Data Store size will we need next year?

-If you administer an organization which serves multiple teams, you’ll want to maintain communication with their leadership to understand plans for the future.
+If you administer an organization which serves multiple teams, you’ll want to maintain communication with their leadership to understand future plans.
 My organization is expected to stay as it is; there are no plans for new data such as statewide parcel data or migrating a new division into my organization.
 And we do not anticipate adding new members or increasing our reliance on analytical workflows.
 With this knowledge, I can review our past growth and project a similar rate for the upcoming year.

 1. Be on the lookout for indications that your organization’s needs may be increasing.